How to Request Letters of Recommendation for College

-Let’s engage in mental exercise intended to do something quite strange—help you imagine your teachers as real human beings.
+Yes, this blog is about how to request letters of recommendation for college.
+But first, let’s engage in a mental exercise intended to do something quite strange—help you imagine your teachers as real human beings.
 Don’t worry—there’s a purpose to this!

 Put yourself in your favorite English teacher’s shoes for a moment.
 Let’s call him Mr. Hemingway.
 Mr. Hemingway rises at 5:30 AM to walk his dog and pack his daughter’s lunch before beginning his 40 minute commute to school.
 He prepares engaging lessons for five sections of thirty students, four different courses in total, including AP English, AP English Language and Composition, Honors English 11, and English 11.
 He stays after school each day to run the school’s paper and literary magazine.
 When he gets home, it’s a little bit of family time and a quick dinner before attacking the pile of 150 essays he has to grade by the end of the week.
 When that concludes, Mr. Hemingway gets some rest and then wakes up and does this routine all over again.

 The goal here isn’t to engender tears of pity for the educators in your lives.
-Rather, it is to convince you to reconsider your timetable for soliciting college letters of recommendation.
-Let us explain.
+Rather, it is to convince you to reconsider your timetable for and method of soliciting college letters of recommendation.
+Toward that goal, we will explore:

-By October and November, popular teachers like Mr. Hemingway may have as many as 100 students asking them to write college letters of recommendation on their behalf.
+By November, popular teachers like Mr. Hemingway may have as many as 100 students asking them to write letters on their behalf.
 Some teachers, in an attempt to stave off carpal tunnel syndrome, will actually cap the number of letters they will agree to write.
-Even the most generous teachers will likely not be able to write their 50th recommendation with same level of gusto and attention to detail as they gave their first.
+Even the most generous teachers will likely not be able to write their 50th recommendation with the same level of gusto and attention to detail as they gave their first.

-We recommend that students begin to request letters of recommendation prior to the end of junior year or at the very beginning of senior year.
-Of course, if you end up forging a close bond a teacher that you’ve only had in senior year, you can make an exception.
-Otherwise, your best shot a receiving a well-thought out and detailed narrative of your past contributions and potential as a college student will come from verbalizing your request before the floodgates open.
+We recommend that students begin to request letters of recommendation prior to the end of junior year.
+The second best option is at the very beginning of senior year.
+Of course, if you end up forging a close bond with a teacher that you’ve only had in senior year, you can make an exception.
+Otherwise, your best shot at receiving a well-thought out and detailed narrative of your past contributions and potential as a college student will come from verbalizing your request before the floodgates open.

 On average, college applicants tend to underestimate the importance of recommendation letters, but they shouldn’t.
-According to a recent NACAC survey, over 16% of institutions view recommendations as having “considerable importance” in admissions decisions and another 29% schools grant them “moderately important” status.
-According to the same survey, colleges grant recommendation letters a greater level of importance than more ballyhooed aspects of an application like: class rank, SAT I & II scores, interviews, demonstrated interest, and extracurricular activities.
+According to a recent NACAC survey, over 14% of institutions view recommendations as having “considerable importance” in admissions decisions.
+Another 40% schools grant them “moderately important” status.
+According to the same survey, colleges grant recommendation letters a greater level of importance than more ballyhooed aspects of an application like: class rank, interviews, and extracurricular activities.

 Letters of recommendation provide context to your application in a way that other credentials cannot.
 Ideally, a letter of recommendation will further reinforce your strengths as an applicant and reveal positive information not found elsewhere in your application.
 All other things being equal, a strong letter of recommendation may provide an admissions officer the additional piece of information he or she needs to admit you over other comparable applicants.

 Stay recent.
 You should request recommendations from those who have taught, mentored, or counseled you within the past two years.
-Admissions officers want insight into your most recent performance as a high school student, since this is often a good indicator of how you will perform in college.
+Admissions officers want insight into your most recent performance as a high school student.
+After all, this is often a good indicator of how you will perform in college.

 Follow the school-specific rules